towersvault/shinpokered/README.md

   - Wherein a physical move is being used on a 'mon with greater special than attack stat
 - The proper forget-move poof sfx plays during battle
 - Repels can no longer waste the mew encounter
+- Fixed A-button input priority on the left side of the scrolling pokedex list

 #Bugfixes